 requirements of this chapter, shall be deemed to comply with such minimum requirements for three years after the filing of the subdivision plat.

 A lot which contains structures that are nonconforming as to impermeable surface coverage may be redeveloped by special permit granted by the Planning Board, provided that all other applicable requirements of this § 148- 8 are satisfied, that the impermeable surface coverage on the lot is reduced to the maximum extent feasible, and that all practicable measures are taken to minimize the impact of such impermeable surface coverage on streams, lakes and groundwater.
 Such measures may include, without limitation, infiltration trenches and other drainage improvements, and vegetated stream and lake buffers.
 If the proposed redevelopment reduces impermeable surface coverage to bring it into compliance with impermeable surface coverage requirements for conforming lots, no special permit pursuant to this section shall be required.
+For the purpose of this §148-8-9F, redevelopment of a lot specifically excludes alteration of paved surfaces and driveways which reduces impermeable surface coverage.
 If an applicant is unable to reduce such coverage sufficiently to bring the lot into compliance with applicable requirements, the Planning Board shall condition any approval of such a special permit on either, at the applicant's option:

 The use of mitigation measures that result in the permanent protection by conservation easement of 10 square feet of land in the same general area for each square foot of impervious surface coverage greater than the area required to bring the lot into compliance with applicable coverage limitations for conforming lots sufficient to offset any drainage or environmental impact that might occur as a result of the lot exceeding the applicable coverage limitations.
 The determination as to the appropriate location of such protected land shall be made by the Planning Board in consultation with the Planning Board Engineer.
 If the lot is within the Skaneateles Lake Watershed, the Planning Board Engineer shall also consult with the City of Syracuse Department of Water in making this determination.
 The applicant shall bear the expenses associated with establishing the conservation easement.
 The conservation easement shall satisfy the requirements of § 148-10-13 and shall be recorded in the County Clerk's office; or